ps-bs/hyke/README.md

 - Help us understand the technical value you can bring to the team.

 > ### Disclaimer: **None of your code will be used for anything other than this discussion.**

+## Refactor

+### Models:
+- Updated status-related fields using choices
+- Updated & added choices classes
+- Replaced those meaningless default values `default="---"` to `null=True`

+### Jobs System:
+- Created `ProcessFactory` class to register & run items based on its `process` value.
+- Extracted all processing implementations from `scheduled_system` function into separate processing handler functions
+- Moved all constants to `models.py` and updated their usages in `jobs_system.py`
+- Added exception handlers where necessary.
+- Removed unnecessary conditions